-What Can a Handyman Do in St. Tammany in St. Tammany County, Louisiana?
+What Can a Handyman Do Without a License in St. Tammany in St. Tammany County, Louisiana?

 In Louisiana, most handyman-type work can be performed without a state contractor license as long as each job stays under the state’s contractor licensing threshold and you are not performing regulated trades (electrical, plumbing, HVAC/gas).
 In St. Tammany Parish, you generally still need a local occupational/business license (especially if operating in an incorporated municipality like Slidell, Covington, Mandeville, Abita Springs, etc.), and permits may be required even when a state contractor license is not.